Summary: This article is about how to address difficult issues that you would rather not discus at work or at home.

 The elephant in the room is an issue which no one seems to address, but you feel it and it can paralyze you.
 It can be a sore spot, something politically incorrect or a hot potato.
 No one dares to touch it and it’s ignored.
 How do you deal with it?

 First, check if it’s a real elephant: Perhaps it’s a fiction of your imagination.
 Sometimes it can be an issue for one but not for all.
 And by naming it, you can actually create an elephant in the room!
 So talk with someone about it or do some research.
 In first job, I was absolutely sure that the accounting department had made an error in my paycheck.
-I was paid too much in the month of May.
-I wanted to go to my boss or to the HR department because I was quite upset.
-I then talked to a colleague who told me that this was a reoccurring holiday pay.
+I was paid too much in the month of May an I wanted to go to my boss or to the HR department because I was quite upset.
+A colleague then who told me that this was a reoccurring holiday pay.
 Sigh!
-That saved me some embarrassment!
+That saved me from an embarrassing mistake!
 The elephant can be a misunderstanding.

 I find it quite scary to talk about the elephant.
 To boost your confidence you can find an ally.
 Have a preliminary meeting to check your feelings and thoughts.
 Then discuss on how to proceed.
 So have a plan and keep calm.